The Force may be strong—but the need for a vacation can weaken even the toughest Jedi knight.

 Jar Jar Binks: Anaheim

 The much-maligned Gungan politico has not always shown grace under pressure—but maybe he just needs more positive reinforcement.
-That’s why he’ll go to the Happiest Place on Earth, spending plenty of time at Disneyland Resort’s Magic Kingdom and Disney California Adventure in Anaheim.
+That’s why he’ll go to the Happiest Place on Earth, spending plenty of time at Disneyland Resort, including Disney California Adventure, in Anaheim.
 A judicious use of FASTPASSES—and some well-placed Minnie ears—will help him keep a low profile among his possible critics.
 Then he can hang with the ultracool crowd to nosh at nearby Anaheim Packing House.

 –Katrina Brown Hunt